qyang-nj/llios/articles/SwiftModule.md

 When a module imports another module—for example, `import Foo`—it depends on `Foo.swiftmodule` to build.
 If `Foo.swiftmodule` changes, all modules that depend on it must be rebuilt.
 Understanding what kinds of source changes cause `.swiftmodule` to change is therefore critical for optimizing build performance, especially in large codebases.

-To explore this, we can make a variety of source modifications, build the module using `swiftc`, and compare the resulting `.swiftmodule` checksums.
+To explore this, I made a variety of source modifications, build the module using `swiftc -emit-module`, and compare the resulting `.swiftmodule` checksums.
 The screenshot below is the result and you can find the full script [here](../building/swift_module/swiftmodule_changes.sh).

 ![swiftmodule changes](./images/swiftmodule_changes.png)